 AND IT SHALL BE IN THE LAST DAYS, Yah says . . .

 When are the “last days”?
 Man is given a “week” on the earth (remember, with Yah, a day is as a thousand years, and a thousand years as a day—2 Peter 3:8).
 There were 4 “days” (4000 years) from Adam’s fall to Messiah’s earthly ministry.
-The “last days” are the final 3 “days” (3000 years), and that period began in 31 AD (when Acts 2 occurred).
+The “last days” are the final 3 “days” (3000 years), and that period began with what is shown in Acts 2.

 Note that Joel and Peter were speaking about a period of 2000 years, from the giving of the spiritual covenant to Armageddon (“the great and terrible day of the Lord”), or the end of the sixth “day” of man.
 We know that the seventh day (Sabbath) of that week will be Messiah Yahoshua’s millennial reign on this earth.

 THAT I WILL POUR FORTH OF MY SPIRIT ON ALL MANKIND . . .